gfx-rs/wgpu/wgpu/README.md

 gfx-hal = { path = "../gfx/src/hal" }
 ```

-If a version needs to be changed, you need to to do `cargo update -p gfx-backend-dx12`.
+If a version needs to be changed, you need to do `cargo update -p gfx-backend-dx12`.